Just No Other Way

-Just No Other Way is the first full English-language album by Hong Kong singer Coco Lee, released on November 2, 1999.
+Just No Other Way is the twelfth studio album by Chinese-American singer CoCo Lee, released on 2 November 1999 by Epic and 550 Music.
 It consists of pop and R&B songs.
-It features the singles "Do You Want My Love" and "Wherever You Go", and album track "Before I Fall in Love" was included on the Runaway Bride soundtrack.
-"Do You Want My Love" became a moderate hit, peaking at number 49 on the US Hot Dance Club Play chart, while "Wherever You Go" peaked at number 29 in Australia.
-As of February 2000, the album has sold 500,000 copies in Asia.
-As of June 2003, Just No Other Way only sold 40,000 copies in the United States, according to Nielsen SoundScan.
+It features the singles "Do You Want My Love", "Wherever You Go", and the promo single "Before I Fall in Love", which was included on the Runaway Bride soundtrack.

 Reception

-Just No Other Way was a relative success in Asia, having three top ten singles (including one number one single) in the MTV Asia Hitlist.
+Just No Other Way was a commercial success in Asia, having three Top 10 singles (including one No. 1 single) on the MTV Asia Hitlist.

 As soon as "Before I Fall in Love" topped the charts as her breakthrough single, Lee became the first female Asian singer to top both the Asia Hitlist and Top 100 Asia Singles Airplay.
 Her next single, "Do You Want My Love", peaked at number two for six weeks, while her last single, "Wherever You Go", managed to peak at number three.
-This is another record for Lee, becoming the only Asian artist to have three singles enter the top three in the Asia Hitlist.
+This is another record for Lee, becoming the only Asian artist to have three singles eneteted the top three in the Asia Hitlist.

+"Do You Want My Love" received international success, peaking at No. 49 on the US Hot Dance Club Play chart, No. 14 on the Australian Singles Chart, No. 20 on the New Zealand Singles Chart, also achieved No. 91 on the Year-End Australian Singles Chart.
+"Wherever You Go" peaked at number 29 in Australia.
+As of February 2000, the album has sold 500,000 copies in Asia.
+As of June 2003, Just No Other Way sold 40,000 copies in the United States, according to Nielsen SoundScan.